To Design something is to INTEND it.

 Something I rarely talk about in the Neurochemical e-mails is Design.
 It’s a very important subject and something you are most definitely looking at and using on a daily basis without a critical conscious awareness of it.

 The New York Times is an excellent example of design.
 Even the mere mention of the name carries with it excellence and reliability.
-It has ‘knowledge’, good writing, photography, illustration and is viewed as a highly reputable source of thorough and tested information.
+It has ‘sourced knowledge,’ good writing, photography, illustration and is viewed as a reputable publication of thorough, trusted and tested information.

-The font we use for more serious subject matter is called Times.
-That, and the place in NYC with all the Ads in lights is called Times Square.
+The font we use for more serious subject matter at the firm is called Times.
+That, and the place in NYC with all the Ads in huge lights is called Times Square.
 Both are named after the newspaper.
 This is by design.

 People are creatures of habit so we are used to reading sans serif for headlines and serif type in body copy as we see so common in many books over and over again.